srini009/serviz_installation/README.md

 ### Step 6: Run AMR-WIND and Kripke experiments:
 1. At this point you should have all the software components successfully installed and ready to run.
-2. Go to the amr-wind-experiments repo: ```cd $HOME/amr-wind-experiments/``` and start running the experiments by making adjustments to the Python run scripts as necessary.
+2. Go to the serviz-experiments repo: ```cd $HOME/serviz-experiments/``` and start running the experiments by making adjustments to the Python run scripts as necessary.
 These scripts are numbered based on the configurations that they represent.